 Murder, My Sweet

-Taking inspiration from the film noir of the 1940s, “Murder, My Sweet” explores the complex emotions of jealousy and insecurity.
-These emotions stem from deep-seated fears and negative self-perceptions.
+Taking inspiration from 1940s film noir, “Murder, My Sweet” explores complex emotions of jealousy and insecurity within societal constructs.